septentrio-gnss/mosaicHAT/README.md

 ### Antennas

 As mentioned before, mosaic-X5 is a single antenna module.
-Second antenna is preliinary included for possible future modules.
+Second antenna is preliminary included for possible future modules.
 Only first antenna (ANT1) is needed for the function of mosaicHAT.

 Following is the antennas part in schematic.